afs-training/pos-machine-starter/README.md

 **********************
 ```

-The database is as follows, for example:
+The database is as follows:

 ```
 [